Zasterify/Python-Practice/README.md

 ## Instructions

-In a file called cigar_party.py create a function cigar_party that solves the following problem.
+In a file called date_fashion.py create a function date_fashion that solves the following problem.

-When squirrels get together for a party, they like to have cigars.
-A squirrel party is successful when the number of cigars is between 40 and 60, inclusive.
-Unless it is the weekend, in which case there is no upper bound on the number of cigars.
-Return True if the party with the given values is successful, or False otherwise.

-cigar_party(30, False) → False
-cigar_party(50, False) → True
-cigar_party(70, True) → True
+You and your date are trying to get a table at a restaurant.
+The parameter "you" is the stylishness of your clothes, in the range 0..10, and "date" is the stylishness of your date's clothes.
+The result getting the table is saved as an int value with 0=no, 1=maybe, 2=yes.
+If either of you is very stylish (8 or more), then the result is 2 (yes).
+With the exception that if either of you has style of 2 or less, then the result is 0 (no).
+Otherwise the result is 1 (maybe).
+Print the results.

+## Examples

+date_fashion(5, 10) → 2
+date_fashion(5, 2) → 0
+date_fashion(5, 5) → 1